PCB Expert's View: Altium vs KiCad Productivity

 Altium, a commercial software, is known for its extensive features, polished user interface and easy integration with libraries and production tools.
 On the other hand, KiCad, an open-source alternative, offers flexibility, cost-effectiveness and an active community, although it may lack some of Altium's top features.

-I asked our PCB designers about the differences between the two platforms and how they affect his workflow, project costs and design capabilities.
-He has made a detailed comparison for this blog post, looking at features, usability, and suitability for different project types to help you make an informed decision.
+I asked our PCB designers about the differences between the two platforms and how they affect workflow, project costs and design capabilities.
+They made a detailed comparison for this blog post, looking at features, usability, and suitability for different project types to help you make an informed decision.

 Symbol libraries